Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricClusterCertificate.md

 ```

 ### -Thumbprint
-Specify the cluster thumbprint which to be removed
+Specify the cluster thumbprint which to be removed.

 ```yaml
 Type: String